 Fear is different from respect.
 When people walk on eggshells around you because you are prone to angry outbursts, that’s more of fear.
 They avoid you because they brand you as trouble.
 On the other hand, knowing how to control your anger is a sign of maturity and good emotional intelligence.
 These are the building blocks to forming a respectable personality.

 Men are angrier than women

 Men and women feel the same amount of anger.
 The difference lies in the manner of expression.
 Men seem to be angrier (and more aggressive) because they are more likely than women to use physical violence.
-Women are more likely to resort to indirect expressions of anger such as giving the silent treatment, crying, or gossiping.
-The reason for this is mainly biology as well as societal views – men are seen to be more masculine when they get angry; while angry women are labeled unladylike when they show outward signs of anger, so they avoid showing it.
+Women are more likely to resort to indirect expressions of anger, such as giving the silent treatment, crying, or gossiping.
+The reason for this is mainly biology as well as societal views – men are seen to be more masculine when they get angry, while angry women are labelled unladylike when they show outward signs of anger, so they avoid showing it.